-Duanantation Face grant and a survey as an incidentallings Presentation Few grammatical errors or misspellings.
+Presentation Few grammatical errors or misspellings.
 Goal 1 Overall, sentence structure is appropriately complex, incorrect sentence structures occur rarely.
 Vocabulary is used correctly.
 Overall, work reflects a college level use of words and understanding of their meanings.
 Occasional incorrect use of vocabulary.
 Clarity Overall, each sentence expresses an idea.
 Goal 1 Overall, each paragraph forms a coherent whole.
 Level of coherence is varied.
 Paragraphs may include some unrelated sentences.
 The logic used in the analysis is generally clear.
 The overall structure and organization of the introduction and the analysis is appropriate, logical and coherent.
 Quality Analysis reflects integration of information from multiple Goals 1, 2, questions and multiple sources.
-3 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Analysis occasionally reflects consideration of multiple causes and alternative explanations.
+3 5 Analysis accasionally reflects consideration of multiple causes Analysis occasionally reflects consideration of multiple causes Effective arguments are being made. and alternative explanations.
 A clear focus on the explanations utilized is generally present.
 There are no glaring flaws in the reasoning presented.
-Effective arguments are being made. ı
+Effective arguments are being made.